Malte Jakschik

-Malte Jakschik (born 3 August 1993) is a German representative rower.
-He is a three time world champion, an Olympic silver medallist and has held a seat in the German senior men's eight—the Deutschlandachter—constantly from 2014 to 2021.
+Malte Jakschik (born 3 August 1993) is a German former representative rower.
+He was a three time world champion, a two time Olympic silver medallist and held a seat in the German senior men's eight — the Deutschlandachter — constantly from 2014 to 2021.
 At the 2016 Summer Olympics in Rio de Janeiro, he rowed in Germany's men's eight which won the silver medal.
-He rowed at six when the Deutschlandachter at the 2017 World Rowing Cup II set a world's best time of 5.18.68, still the standing world mark as of 2021.
-He has been selected in the German Olympic rowing squad for Tokyo 2021 and is expected to again row in the German men's eight.
+He rowed at six when the Deutschlandachter at the 2017 World Rowing Cup II set a world's best time of 5.18.68, which was still the standing world mark as of 2021.
+He rowed in the German men's eight at Tokyo 2021 and won a second Olympic silver medal.

 International rowing career

 Jakschik's representative debut for Germany came in 2010 when he was selected in the German junior men's eight which won a silver medal at the World Junior Rowing Championships in Roudnice.
 In 2011 he rowed in a coxless four at the World Junior Rowing Championships at Eton Dorney in a crew which included Johannes Weißenfeld with whom he would later win three senior world championships.
 They rowed to a first placing and a junior world championship.

 In 2013 Jakschik moved into the German senior squad and a coxless four which finished in overall twelfth place at the 2013 World Rowing Championships in Chungju, South Korea.
 2014 saw Jakschik secure a seat in the German men's eight and he became a constant fixture in that boat for the next seven years.
 The 2014 eight was successful at the European Championships and the World Rowing Cup II and then at the 2014 World Rowing Championships in Amsterdam finished 0.66 seconds behind Great Britain and brought home a silver medal.

 2015 saw the German eight continue their Olympic campaign build with a win at the European Championships and silver at two World Rowing Cups.
 When they again met Great Britain at the 2015 World Rowing Championships in Aiguebelette the Germans with Jakschik in the two seat, had to again settle for the silver medal with the finishing margin this time being 0.18 seconds.
 In the lead-up to Rio 2016 Germany again finished either first or second at each regatta in the international season.
 In Rio the German crew won their heat but in the final were again beaten by Great Britain with a 1.33 second margin.
 Jakschik was now an Olympic silver medallist and along with rest of the crew he was awarded the Silbernes Lorbeerblatt (Silver Laurel Leaf), Germany's highest sports award, for the achievement.